Sort & Filter in Excel

 Custom Numbers Filters, Top 10

-Above Average and Below Average will enable us to filter item above and below average, respectively.
+Above Average and Below Average will enable us to filter items above and below average, respectively.

 Filter by Color will enable us to filter our data by cell color: